Jeremy Nicholls

 VISION

-We need to allocate resources to activities that contribute to sustainability and to the regeneration of natural, human and social capital.
+We need to allocate resources to activities that create value for both investors and people; that generate profits without externalising costs.
 This means organisations should be held to account for the consequences of their activities and the extent which they contribute to this goal, and at a rate commensurate with planetary limits and the rights and expectations of people who experience those consequences.

 Financial returns are one consequence but not the only one that matters.
-Until profit is calculated to include all the consequences that matter to this goal, resources will continue to be allocated, through capital markets, in ways that contribute to inequality, nature loss and climate change.
+Until profit is calculated to include all the consequences that matter to this goal, resources will continue to be allocated, through capital markets, in ways that generate costs for others and contribute to inequality, nature loss and climate change.
 Whatever else we do to address these challenges will be over-shadowed by the rate at which investment flows undermine progress.

 Changing the yardstick by which society assesses performance can still leave many, perhaps most, of the structures that society has created for directing investment in place.
 Although its control would rapidly shift to ensure representation of those who ‘own’ the experience of those